EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Human.md

 This are your Human characters traits.
 ___
 ***Ability Score Increase.***
 One ability score increases by 2, and two other ability score increases by 1.
+Alternatively you can increase three different ability score increase by 1.
 ___
 ***Age.***
 Humans reach adulthood in their late teens and live less than a century.